The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 As explained in Section \ref{established}, it is common practice to present the arguments and evidence that provide assurance that a system is acceptably safe to deploy in a safety case.
 In this case study, the safety argument is presented using GSN.
 Before we describe the safety argument we have developed, we briefly introduce the notation.

-A legend showing the key elements of GSN is presented in Figure \ref{gsnlegend}; a detailed description of the notation can be found in \cite{GSNCommu77:online}.
-The \textit{goals} -- claims that we wish to make and support -- are shown as rectangles and they can be decomposed into sub-goals, thus forming a tree. \textit{Goals} are understood in a \textit{context} -- for example, the operating environment for the system or the safety requirements.
+A legend showing the key elements of GSN is presented in Fig. \ref{gsnlegend}; a detailed description of the notation can be found in \cite{GSNCommu77:online}.
+The \textit{goals} -- claims that we wish to make and support -- are shown as rectangles and they can be decomposed into sub-goals, thus forming a tree. \textit{Goals} are understood in a \textit{context}, e.g. the operating environment for the system or the safety requirements.
 Where the decomposition of goals is not obvious this is explained through a \textit{strategy}, represented as a rhombus.
 The leaf-level goals are supported by \textit{solutions}, represented as circles; the solutions provide references to evidence that supports the argument.
 Incomplete parts of the argument are shown with a diamond, meaning that part of the argument is to be developed.

-Figure \ref{SafetyArgument} presents a partial safety argument for the weaning case study, emphasising the role of explainability.
+Fig. \ref{SafetyArgument} presents a partial safety argument for the weaning case study, highlighting the role of explainability, e.g. solutions Sn2, Sn4 and Sn6 reflect XAI methods.
 The top goal (G0), which states that the ML model meets its safety requirement, is set out in the context of the definition of the ML model and the associated safety requirement -- that ``prediction of readiness for extubation is timely''.

-The top-level argument strategy is decomposition across the stages of the development process.
+The top-level argument strategy is decomposition across the stages of the ML development process.
 As the paper does not consider data management and analytical/technical validation in detail, the corresponding goal (G1) and goal (G5) are left undeveloped.
-The amber solutions (S3, S5 and S6) reflect explainable AI methods.

-G2: Model selection reflects explainability -- this is supported by the analysis in Section \ref{modelsele} (S2) which shows that the CNN outperforms other available ML methods, and suitable post-hoc explainable AI methods are available.
+G2: ML algorithm selection considers trade-off between performance and explainability -- this is supported by the analysis in Section \ref{modelsele} (Sn1) which shows that the CNN outperforms other available ML methods, and suitable \textit{post-hoc} XAI methods are available.

-G3: Model learning reflects safety requirement -- this is directly, but \textit{partially}, supported by the use of influential instances (S3) which show the rationale for excluding extubation failure patients.
-Note that other evidence is needed (hence the goal is shown as needing development), e.g. to show appropriateness of parameter selection for training the model.
+G3: Model learning reflects safety requirement -- this is \textit{partially} supported by G15 which in turn is supported by the use of influential instances (Sn2) which show the rationale for excluding extubation failure patients in the trained model.
+Note that other evidence is needed (so G3 is shown as needing development), e.g. to show appropriateness of parameter selection for model training.